using the IBIS Smart-binder

-Exam papers may be personalized and may include the student's name.
-Consecutive papers may include the same questions but in a different sequence to reduce risk of the student copying from their neighbor during the exam process.
+Exam booklets may be personalized and may include the student's name.
+Consecutive booklets may include the same questions but in a different sequence to reduce risk of the student copying from their neighbor during the exam process.
 This is sometimes called 'question shuffling'.

 Data tracking is often essential in order to know exactly which exam booklets have been produced and to allow any missing/rejected booklets to be reprinted.
 The Smart-binder includes a sophisticated tracking system using Bar code (or Datamatrix) code readers and sensors.
 The Smart-binder control PC retains log files containing production data relating to each booklet that has been produced or rejected.
 The production log files may be viewed externally with a network connection if required.
 The optional SDA-100 Smart-Data Analysis system assists with the upstream interface to enable automatic reprinting of any missing booklets

 Exam question booklets may sometimes need to include an 'answer sheet' on which the student provides an answer to each question during the exam.
 The Smart-binder can produce a booklet which contains both the questions and the answer sheet.
 The answer sheet may be printed together with the question sheets in which case it may receive a line of perforation from the option DMP-100 dynamic perforator to allow it to be easily detached from the question booklet.

 Alternatively, the answer sheet may be separately printed and loose -inserted into the finished question booklet .
 Automatic 'matching' is then provided to ensure that each booklet contains the correct answer sheet

 Automatic 'marking' of completed 'multiple choice' examinations may require the spine of the booklet to be slit off so that the pages can then be fed individually thought an automatic marking machine.
 Alternatively it may be the completed multiple-choice answer sheet itself which is removed from the booklet for processing by the marking machine.